 The iPALS Wellness Program will be guided by an innovative conceptual framework.
-Specifically, the five pillars guiding the Program include: (a) social and emotional learning, (b) physical activity, (c) academic enrichment, (d) nutrition education, and (e) lifestyle enrichment.
+Specifically, the four pillars guiding the Program include: (a) social and emotional learning, (b) physical activity, (c) academic enrichment, and (d) nutrition education.

 SOCIAL AND EMOTIONAL LEARNING: This component of the Program will be addressed through the application of the teaching personal and social responsibility (TPSR) pedagogical model as the overarching framework for iPALS.
 The TPSR model is based on the tenets of putting children first and holistic self-development.
 The model takes a student-centered approach to helping youth learn skills associated with perseverance, resilience, and individual and group processing.
 The TPSR model focuses on five goals: (a) respect and self-control, (b) participation and effort, (c) self-direction, (d) caring about others and leadership, and (e) transfer.
 The transfer goal seeks to help youth learn how to apply the first four goals to other peer, school, family, and community activities and environments, and is the overarching purpose of the model.